bredele/olives-bundles/README.md

 npm install olives.js
 ```

-You also can download the latest version of olives.js at this [link](https://github.com/flams/olives/tree/master/build).
+You also can download the latest version at this [link](https://github.com/flams/olives/tree/master/build).

 Olives requires an AMD/commonJS compatible loader.
 I use requirejs: http://requirejs.org/.